 At present, 150 public basic education schools are considered accessible to learners with disabilities.
-Inclusion of students with disabilities in mainstream settings occurs also on an individual basis.
+Inclusion of students with disabilities in mainstream settings occurs on an individual basis.
 The provision of education to children with disabilities in integrated setting by associations and other non-state actors is quite common.

 Early identification, screening and assessment

-The 1952 Jordanian Constitution contains a non-discrimination provision on the grounds of race, language and religion (art.
-6.i) and establishes compulsory and free elementary education for Jordan’s citizens (art.
+The 1952 Jordanian Constitution contains a non-discrimination provision on the grounds of race, language and religion (Art.
+6.i) and establishes compulsory and free elementary education for Jordan’s citizens (Art.
 20).
 Ratifying the UN Convention of the Rights of Persons with Disabilities (CRPD) in 2006, Jordan has committed to ensuring equal access to education to all.

-The Ministry of Education (MoE) and the Higher Council for the Rights of Persons with Disabilities (HCD), have launched in January 2020 the 10-Year Strategy for Inclusive Education (2020-2030) fulfilling the mandate set in the 2017 Law on the Rights of Persons with Disabilities.
+The Ministry of Education and the Higher Council for the Rights of Persons with Disabilities launched the 10-Year Strategy for Inclusive Education (2020–30) in January 2020, fulfilling the mandate set in the 2017 Law on the Rights of Persons with Disabilities.

 School absenteeism is related to poverty, especially for young boys.
 The 2013 Jordan Poverty Reduction Strategy aims to provide systematic career guidance support to reduce the dropout rate.
-The school feeding programme for children in public schools in more disadvantaged areas has been in place since 1999 to encourage school retention.
+A school feeding programme for children in public schools in more disadvantaged areas has been in place since 1999 to encourage school retention.